top of page

 Film and television properties arrive with built-in awareness, anticipation, and conversation.
 Existing fandoms are already paying attention.
 Media coverage is already in motion.
 Social discourse has already begun.

 Brands that partner well don’t have to generate that energy from scratch.
-They ride it.
+They jump in and ride the existing momentum.

 The question shifts from “How do we get people to notice us?” to “How do we show up in a moment people are already excited about?”